Moving vs. Keeping Your Kitchen Plumbing Layout

 - Venting: Every sink needs a vent.
 Two options are typically used:

-- Air Admittance Valve (AAV) — allowed in many jurisdictions, but verify local codes before specifying this option
+- Air Admittance Valve (AAV): Allowed in many jurisdictions as a mechanical alternative, but verify local codes and required ASSE listings before specifying this option.

-For related guidance, our dishwasher plumbing connection guide is a helpful complement when planning island appliance hookups.
+For related guidance, our dishwasher plumbing connection guide and kitchen sink installation breakdown are helpful complements when planning island appliance hookups.

 Upgrading Galvanized Pipes While Walls Are Open